TheTexta/obsidian-main/Chemistry/CHEM110/Lattice energy.md

 $q_1$ and $q_2$ are the anionic and cationic charge
 $r$ is the distance between them
 ### The factors that determine lattice energy:
-1. Charge of the ions - higher charge higher energy
+1. Charge of the ions - (higher charge higher breakage energy)
-2. Size - larger size lesser energy
+2. Size - larger size lesser energy (closer bonds harder to break)

 ![[Screenshot 2024-10-04 at 2.34.40 PM.png]]